 Our Full Mask Performing for Students workshop can be booked at a duration to suit you and your students, from one hour to a full day.
 The engaging and fast-paced session introduces students to mask theatre, showing how to create characters, develop clarity in communication and devise original mask work, empowering students to create their own mask theatre and gain a better understanding of theatre vocabulary needed for the written elements of GCSE/AS/A level drama.
-The workshop is suitable for KS3 to degree level, and can be led by a d/Deaf practitioner for students who are d/Deaf or HoH - please let us know when booking.
+The workshop is suitable for KS3 to degree level, and can be led by a deaf practitioner for students who are deaf or HoH - please let us know when booking

 The workshop will:

 • familiarise students with the basic rules of performing in full mask, focusing on physical clarity

 • develop students’ understanding of specific performance elements such as movement, gesture and pace, and how this helps in creating character and communicating intention